 The Master of Philosophy (MPhil) and the Doctor of Philosophy (PhD) degrees are research degrees.
-Research degrees involve independent study, directed by a supervisor, and the production of a thesis.
+Research degrees involve independent study, directed by a supervisor, and the candidate is expected to present seminars and submit a thesis.
 The essential difference between the Master and Doctoral levels, aside from the length of the registration period, lies in the quality of a successful PhD thesis, which must be judged to be the result of original research, to be an addition to knowledge and to be worthy of publication either in full or in an abridged form in a refereed journal.